 Team USA is betting on the two-time World champion to make waves when women's canoe premieres in Tokyo.
+Here's what she had to say in an interview last February with Tokyo 2020.

 With women’s canoe making its debut in the Olympic Games, there is one name already being groomed for Olympic success: Nevin Harrison.